-German Soccer Bus Explosion Injures Player, Postpones Champions League Game
+Dortmund Soccer Team Bus Explosion Injures Player; Champions League Game Postponed

 Dortmund police described the incident in a statement but stopped short of calling it a bombing.

-“According to current knowledge the windows of the bus (whole or partial) were shattered and one person was injured,” said per Deutsche Welle.
+“According to current knowledge the windows of the bus (whole or partial) were shattered and one person was injured,” the local police said, per Deutsche Welle.
 “It is not yet possible to say exactly what the explosion was or exactly where something exploded.”

 The Champions League game has been postponed until Wednesday.